 My fly fishing philosophy is pretty straightforward.
 There are no experts.
 We all put our waders on one leg at a time, and we all still have something to learn.
 I’m just a guy who loves to fly fish.
 I’ve done a lot of it, read a lot about it, written a lot about it, and I’m very enthusiastic about sharing what I’ve learned with others.
 I take a somewhat spiritual, zen approach to the lessons of the day.
 Fly fishing has a soul, and I encourage my clients to explore and expand upon whatever that means to them.
 There are many, many ways to catch fish on a fly rod.
 In my experience, people fish best when they use methods and flies they have confidence in.
 Since I am a self-taught fly fisherman, I know the struggles of learning the game.
 When you’re fishing with me, there are no such things as dumb questions – or for that matter, too many questions.

 Above all, we’re out to have fun.
 James Leisenring wrote, “We fish for pleasure; I for mine, you for yours.”
 It is important to me that you enjoy yourself during our time on the water.
 Before any outing, I like to talk to my clients so I have a clear understanding of what their goals and expectations are.

 So – let’s go fishing.
 You can reach me at 860-918-0228 or at swculton (at) yahoo.com.

-2018 Rate Schedule (Prices do not include gratuity.)
+2020 Rate Schedule (Does not include gratuity.)
 Rates may vary for non-Farmington River outings.
-Clients are responsible for their own gear (rods, waders, boots, etc.), food, and drink.
+Clients are responsible for their own gear (rods, leaders, waders, boots, etc.), food, and drink.
 For lessons, I strongly suggest half-day sessions.